nudibranchrecords/hedron/readme.md

 }
 ```

-Setting `defaultProject` to the path of a saved project (e.g. `/Users/alex/Desktop/foo.json`) will mean that Hedron will restart every time changes are made to the sketches folder of that project.
-This can be useful when developing content.
+Setting `defaultProject` to the path of a saved project (e.g. `/Users/alex/Desktop/foo.json`) can help improve your workflow when developing:

-Start development with:

-`yarn start`

-To package the app:

-`yarn dist`

-To quickly run a production build without packaging, run:

-`yarn dist:dev`
+* The project will load automatically on load/restart
+* The project sketches folder will be watched for changes, triggering a restart

+## Scripts

+Package the app with `yarn dist`.

-The above script also behaves similarly to `yarn start` in that it will look for
-a default project and open Chrome DevTools automatically.
+To quickly run a production build without packaging, run `yarn dist:dev`.
+Behaves similarly to `yarn start` in that it will look for a default project and open Chrome DevTools automatically.
+However it will not do any sort of live refreshing.

-Run tests with:
+Run tests with `yarn test:dev`.

-`yarn test:dev`